You are here

 NRMP number: 1492300C0

 The Department of Pathology and Laboratory Medicine at New York-Presbyterian/Weill Cornell Medical Center offers a flexible four-year residency training program leading to board certification in anatomic pathology, laboratory medicine, or combined anatomic pathology and laboratory medicine.
 There are 22 pathology residency positions.
 In addition to basic educational core rotations, the curriculum is tailored to each resident's career goals to prepare them for an academic career in pathology, the subspecialty practice of pathology, or the practice of modern general pathology in the community.
-Furthermore, a training program in anatomic pathology or laboratory medicine and experimental pathology is available for residents who desire a career in scientific investigation and who have significant experience in basic science research prior to residency.
+Furthermore, a Physician Scientist Training Program (PSTP) is available for those who desire a career as a physician scientist.

 Faculty: Residents train in a collegial environment in a world-renowned academic medical center located on the Upper East Side of New York City.
 They are exposed to a faculty of extraordinary depth and expertise and a large volume of complex cases.
 The faculty members are among the best in the country, including several "Best Doctors," authors of numerous leading textbooks used widely in the field, and holders of leadership positions in multiple professional organizations.
 A mentoring program has been implemented, which provides first-year residents with enhanced one-on-one guidance.